Meditation Workshop

 Support you can return to afterward

-The workshop includes simple guidance and reference materials you can return to later.
-Many people find it helpful to revisit these when meditation feels difficult or when they want to reconnect without pressure or expectation.
+You’ll receive simple reference materials and guidance you can revisit anytime.
+Many people find these helpful when meditation feels difficult or when they want to reconnect without pressure or expectation.

 Workshop Details